Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.
+- He's knocked down 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

-- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat allow 109.8 points per game, second-ranked in the league.
+- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.
+- The Heat allow 41.9 rebounds per game, ranking sixth in the league.

-- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.
+- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.

 Jaylen Brown vs. the Heat